 Who should get SIBO testing?

-We consider the full clinical picture, rule out all other causes, and trial dietary and lifestyle management strategies before proceeding with testing to prevent inaccurate results and unnecessary testing and/or treatment.
+We consider the full clinical picture.
+We rule out all other causes, and trial dietary and lifestyle management strategies before proceeding with testing.
+In order to prevent inaccurate results and unnecessary testing and/or treatment.

 How is SIBO treated?

-Recurrence of SIBO after antibiotic treatment can be likely if the underlying cause is not addressed – and may require additional medications following antibiotic treatment.
+Recurrence of SIBO after antibiotic treatment can be likely if the underlying cause is not addressed.
+It may require additional medications following antibiotic treatment.

 A common misconception is that, because they are natural, they must be safer.
 It is very important to understand that there are risks with herbals as well.
 Herbal treatments may have poorer adherence to protocol due to their longer treatment time and poor taste of supplements.
-Also, important to note is that antimicrobial resistance can also occur, and in theory, risk may be greater due to prolonged treatment time with herbals.
+Also, important to note is that antimicrobial resistance can also occur.
+In theory, risk may be greater due to prolonged treatment time with herbals.